GillesBouissac/blender-amf/README.md

 # blender-amf

-Blender addon for exporting/importing objects to/from AMF file
+Blender addon for export objects from Additive Manufacturing Format *AMF*

-Just because i'm tired to export every parts of my designs individually (STL)
-    and then reconstruct the aggregation in my Slicer
+To ease the transfer of multiple grouped objects from Blender to PrusaSlicer

-Thus, this is a very simple implementation only meshes are exported with no material/textures
+    This is a very simple implementation only meshes are exported for now.

 # Features